Augmentation Evoker DPS Mythic+ Tips — Midnight Season 1

 you reposition enemies or cancel their spells.
 The knockback will stop

 most casts.
-Some enemies will recast after they land, but some won't; this
+Some enemies will recast after they land, but some will not; this

 is inconsistent and something you will have to learn on a mob-by-mob